Common Questions about Leadership

 You can also seek out the great adult leaders in your life and ask them to share advice and experiences that helped them lead well.
 Who knows—they might be able to find an opportunity for you, whether it’s a volunteer position, a job, or something else that helps develop your own leadership skills.

 Want more information on becoming a teen leader?
 Interested in joining one of our leadership programs?
-Response Center offers the following resources:
+Response for Teens offers the following resources: